hbomb79/Titanium/README.md

 #### Alpha
 Titanium is currently in alpha and your feedback, bug reports, suggestions (via [issues](https://gitlab.com/hbomb79/Titanium/issues)) and [merge requests](https://gitlab.com/hbomb79/Titanium/merge_requests) are welcomed.

+#### Download and Installation

+`pastebin get Nb3unphg fetch` will download the pastebin fetcher, running `fetch help` will fill you in on the argument syntax.

+Please see the [documentation](https://gitlab.com/hbomb79/Titanium/wikis/home) for more information regarding downloading and installing Titanium.

 #### Documentation
 [Documentation](https://gitlab.com/hbomb79/Titanium/wikis/home) is in the works, however the simultaneous development of features takes up a large majority of my free time.
 Due to this, the documentation is a little lackluster and will be the target of improvements - especially once this project moves into beta.

-#### Download and Installation
-Please see the [documentation](https://gitlab.com/hbomb79/Titanium/wikis/home) for more information regarding downloading and installing Titanium.